 Understanding different insulation materials

-There are four main types of insulation products on the market today used for attics and wall cavities: fiberglass, rock or slag wool, cellulose, and spray foam.
+There are four main types of home insulation products on the market today used for attics and wall cavities: fiberglass, mineral wool, cellulose, and spray foam.
 Each of these options has different qualities and attributes that may inform your choice of materials.
-Additionally, Extruded Polystyrene (XPS), Expanded Polystyrene (EPS), Polyisocyanurate (PIR), and Polyurethane (PUR) Boards are common in both continuous sheathing and under slab applications.
+Additionally, Extruded Polystyrene (XPS), Expanded Polystyrene (EPS), Polyisocyanurate (PIR), and Polyurethane (PUR) Boards are common in both continuous insulating sheathing and under slab applications.
 This section focuses on the former.

 Fiberglass insulation: Made from glass cullet and other raw materials which are melted and spun into fibers that resemble the texture of wool.
-It comes in batts, rolls, or loose-fill forms and is commonly used in sidewalls, attics, floors, crawl spaces, cathedral ceilings, and basements.
+It comes in batts, rolls, or loose-fill forms and is commonly used throughout a house in sidewalls, attics, floors, crawl spaces, cathedral ceilings, and basements.

-Stone, rock, or slag wool insulation: Made from rock, blast furnace slag, and other raw materials which are melted and spun into fibers to resemble the texture of wool.
+Mineral wool insulation (also called stone, rock or slag wool insulation): Made from rock, blast furnace slag, and other raw materials which are melted and spun into fibers to resemble the texture of wool.
 Mineral wool comes in batts, rolls, or loose-fill forms.
-Like fiberglass, it is also used in sidewalls, attics, floors, crawl spaces, cathedral ceilings, and basements.
+Like fiberglass, it is also used throughout a house in sidewalls, attics, floors, crawl spaces, cathedral ceilings, and basements.

 Stone and slag wool insulation are comprised of basically the same raw materials, are produced in the same ways, and produce fairly similar performance attributes.
 The major difference is in the specific volumes of the various raw materials used to make each product.